adamloec/UWA/README.md

 - Django backend: Custom user models, registration and login functionality, url management, views, and forms.
 - Easy template customization and functionality, thanks to https://github.com/StartBootstrap/startbootstrap-sb-admin-2.
 - Easily add accessory Django applications.
+- SQLite database for all custom models and user information.

 ## Installation and Setup
 1. Install the prerequisites for creating an Elastic Beanstalk AWS Django application: